apache/sling-org-apache-sling-kickstart/Readme.md

   -s, --mainFeature=<mainFeatureFile>
-                            main feature file (file path or URL) replacing the provided Sling Feature File -v, --verbose             the feature launcher is verbose on launch Copyright(c) 2020 The Apache Software Foundation.
+                            main feature file (file path or URL) replacing the provided Sling Feature File -S, --nofm                Do not use Sling Feature Archive or Model file -v, --verbose             the feature launcher is verbose on launch Copyright(c) 2020 The Apache Software Foundation.
 ```

-These are two additional parameters:
+These are four additional parameters:

 **-s**: this takes a path to a Feature Model (FM) that replaces the provided
 Sling Feature Module.
 With it it is possible to provide your own Sling FM